upmcplanetracker/valant-bill-splitter/README.md

 ### BILL\_START\_MARKER

 A text string that appears on the **first page of every patient bill**.
 When this text is detected, the script knows a new bill begins on that page.
+This is setup to be case agnostic, so "ADDRESSEE:" and "Addressee:" and "addressee:" will all be found with the default setting.
-For Valant EHR, the correct value is:
+For Valant EHR, the default setting in the script is also the correct value:
 ADDRESSEE:

 If your PDF format differs or Valant changes their layout in the future, this value may need to be adjusted.